CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

    ![](media/sa8.png)

 1. A Task is created for Reimage VM in SESSION HOSTS TASKS.
-Click on details to check on job details.
+Click on **Details** to check on job details.

    ![](media/sa9.png)